 Since the 2016 TRP there has been multiple TRP public consultations.
 The coupe Sturt has attracted no submissions from individuals or community groups in the Alberton West region.
 Other key organisations included in this process were Wellington Shire, Department of Land, Water and Planning (DELWP) and Gunaikurnai Land and Waters Aboriginal Corporation (GLaWAC).

 VicForests intends to harvest only 8.6 hectares of the 18.3 hectares of Sturt coupe.
 This approach protects habitat and other environmental features, including protecting waterways.
-In this case VicForests is retaining more than 40% of the gross coupe area.

 During the planning process all coupes in the Alberton West State Forest are comprehensively surveyed to ensure they meet all timber harvesting and biodiversity requirements under Victoria’s strict environmental regulatory system.
 Thorough preparation is undertaken prior to harvesting, and we put special protections in place for priority habitat and species of concern if found in coupes.
 Such protection measures comply with, and often exceed, regulatory prescriptions.